gridcoin-community/Gridcoin-Site/wiki/advantages&features.md

 * Primecoin can only find prime numbers and do no scientific computation
     * Limited by Proof of Work algorithm
         * Any expansion of Primecoin to other work would need to be a Proof of Work algorithm which need abilities that many scientific problems lack
             * See the challenges with even using primes in [Primecoin's whitepaper](https://primecoin.io/bin/primecoin-paper.pdf)

-    * With Gridcoin work on fighting disease, finding asteroids, and much more can be rewarded.
+    * With Gridcoin more can be rewarded such as fighting disease, finding asteroids, and much more

 ^
 ^